Filed under: Brandywine Chapter, Embroidery Guild of America, Huck Embroidery Towel

 First, I needed to finish the border of black tri-cut beads.
 I do love the Koma for couching beads!
 It took some practice and getting used it but as I neared the end, I would have liked to have more to do!
 The flowers don’t need the Koma.

-Daisy Delight Box with Mary Alice Sinton and the EGA Fauquier County Chapter
+Filed under: Daisy Delight Box with Mary Alice Sinton, Embroidery Guild of America, Fauquier County Chapter

 Monday’s Zoom class (10 am – 5 pm) is Daisy Delight Box with Mary Alice Sinton sponsored by the EGA Fauquier County Chapter.
 It’s been awhile since doing an all day Zoom class but it looks like it’s going to be fun.
 This was not one of my 2025 goals but I wanted to try this entry-level piece of Japanese Bead Embroidery and there is nobody better to teach it than Mary Alice.